triflicacid/triflic-script/docs/Internal.md

 # Basic Model

 Everything is contains in a `Runspace` environment.
-It contains so-called super-globals which can be accessed by every process and are constant, as well as instances which contains every block in the current executing instance.
-It also contains processes, which allow multiple programs with unique scopes to run in the same Runspace.
-Each process has a unique process ID (PID) and instance level (ILVL), as well as unique import stacks and variable scopes.
+It contains so-called super-globals which can be accessed by every process and are constant.
+It contains processes, which allow multiple programs with unique scopes to run in the same Runspace.
+Each process has a unique process ID (PID) and contains code, variables etc... for the current process.
 Scoping is done by pushing and popping hash tables to the process's variable stack (see `../README.md`).

+For processes, see `<process>` stdlib and files in `docs/libs/process/`

 Every line of code is `await`d when executed in `Runspace`